Below we summarize the full set

 mark for drunk driving can be tied into

-a driver’s license ID Token.
+a driver’s license U-Prove Token.
 Owing

 to the selective disclosure property, Users